International Rules Series: Future of the series

 Whilst an extremely lopsided result occurred in the 2013 series and the Australians were accused of demonstrating apathy to the concept, a 2014 series featuring current and former All-Australian players occurred, one that was nevertheless regarded as a demonstrable success.
 During a successful training camp in New York City ahead of the 2015 series, Australian coach Alastair Clarkson gave his strongest pitch yet for the expansion of the series to include a Test match in America and even an actual American international rules team, to facilitate a tri-nations format.
 In May 2016, the GAA and AFL announced an agreement to not have a Test match in 2016 and instead renew the 2-match aggregate series in 2017 (in Australia), with a view to conducting further series in the following years in both Ireland and the United States.

-The associations agreed to series in 2020 and 2022, but the 2020 series was cancelled due to the COVID-19 pandemic; and, via announcement on December 25, 2022, the 2022 series was delayed, with Mick Malthouse expected to be re-appointed coach of the Australian team.
+The associations agreed to series in 2020 and 2022, but the 2020 series was cancelled due to the COVID-19 pandemic; and, via announcement on 25 December 2022, the 2022 series was delayed, with Mick Malthouse expected to be re-appointed coach of the Australian team.

+In May 2023, GAA president Larry McCarthy ruled out a return of the International Rules Series for the foreseeable future, citing that the current GAA calendar would ask players to choose between their local club and representing their country.

+A masters series featuring teams made up of players aged 40 and above and Ladies' series, selected from the respective AFL and GAA Masters leagues, have sporadically been played.
+In 2024, an over-40 men's, over-50 men's and over-40 women's series was played in and won comprehensively by Ireland in each division; it featured former AFL player Jason Akermanis as head coach of one of the Australian teams.

+In October 2024, it was announced that AFL and GAA officials were exploring the return of the International Rules series.